kasper-piskorski/docs/pages/documentation/4-graql-analytics/analytics-overview.md

 Graql analytics functionality is accessed via the `compute` query in the Graql language.
 In order to fully understand the syntax, an in-depth understanding of the graph is needed, so we will dive into some details here.

 Analytics only "sees" the instances of types, but is aware of the ontology.
-Therefore, if your graph has a type `car` then the instances of this: `Mike's car`, `Dave's car` and `Alice's car` can be counted using analytics.
+Therefore, if your graph has a type `person` then the instances of this: `Jacob Young`, `Hermione Newman` and `Mary Niesz` can be counted using analytics.
 Often you are not interested in the whole knowledge graph when performing calculations, and it is possible to specify a subgraph (a subset of your data to work on) to Graql.
-For example, a knowledge graph may contain cars, trucks, trains, people and the relationships between them, but these can be excluded by specifying a subgraph using the `in` keyword.
-To count just cars:
+For example, a knowledge graph may contain groups, people and the relationships between them, but these can be excluded by specifying a subgraph using the `in` keyword.
+To count just people:

 ```
-compute count in car;
+compute count in person;
 ```

-Consider the simple graph below that includes types, instances and some relationships.
-Analytics will consider every instance in the graph, so will not consider the types `person`, `writes` and `comment`, (coloured in blue).
+Consider the simple graph below that includes types and instances (some are entities and some are relations).
+Analytics will consider every instance in the graph, and therefore, will not consider the type nodes `person` and `marriage`, (coloured in pink).
 To compute the count on this graph without specifying any subgraph, we call the following, which returns the number 6:

 ```
 compute count;